Rok at Blue Lagoon geothermal waters in Iceland

 If Gulfoss is the most beautiful Iceland’s waterfall, how to describe Dettifoss waterfalls?

-Reykjavik, the capital with only 120.000 inhabitants
+Reykjavík – the capital with only 120.000 inhabitants

-It was probably the first time that I visited the capital city of any country at the end of my trip.
 Even though Reykjavík is a nice small capital city, I consider the rest of Iceland much more picturesque and worthwhile to visit.
-More than 60% of the Icelandic population live in the capital city, but with roughly 120.000 inhabitants, it is still smaller than any other mayor city in Europe.
+More than 60% of the Icelandic population live in the capital city.
+With roughly 120.000 inhabitants, Reykjavík is still smaller than any other mayor city in Europe.

 The main income – tourism and aluminum production